juliagoolia28/presentations/README.md

 # Talks
 Talks and other presentations not included here can be found at: https://sites.udel.edu/jmschneider/research/

-# Presentations
-Below are citations for the selected presentations included in the current repository.
-For questions, comments and/or concerns, please raise an issue.

 ## SRCD 2021
 **Schneider, J.M.**, Abel, A.D. & Maguire, M.J.
 (2021).
 Individual learner abilities differentially influence word learning success on the basis of socioeconomic status during the school years.
 In **J.M.
 Schneider (Chair)** Maximizing word learning outcomes in school-aged children.
 Symposium conducted at the Biennial meeting for the Society of Research in Child Development, virtual.

+## SRCD 2019
+**Schneider, J.M.** & Maguire, M.J.
+(2019).
+Word Learning and Brain Maturation Contribute to Vocabulary Variability Amongst low SES Children.
+In J.M.
+Schneider (Chair) The Neural Basis of Word Learning.
+Symposium conducted at the Biennial meeting for the Society of Research in Child Development, Baltimore, MD.

+# Presentations
+Below are citations for the selected presentations included in the current repository.
+For questions, comments and/or concerns, please raise an issue.

 ## BUCLD 2020
 Weng, Y., **Schneider, J.M**, & Qi, Z. (2020).
 Neural sensitivity to local and global distributional information in speech changes as a function of development.
 Abstract submitted to the Boston University Conference on Language Development, Boston, MA.